-The audited consolidated financial statements of the Company for the financial year ended March 31, 2023, together with the report of the auditor thereon, will be placed before the Meeting.
+The audited consolidated financial statements of the Company for the financial year ended March 31, 2024, together with the report of the auditor thereon, will be placed before the Meeting.
 Receipt at the Meeting of the audited financial statements will not constitute approval or disapproval of any matters referred to therein.
 No vote will be taken on the audited financial statements.
-The audited financial statements are available on SEDAR at www.sedar.com.
+The audited financial statements are available on SEDAR+ at www.sedarplus.ca.